jens-duttke/tslint-filter/README.md

 | ___strict-boolean-expressions    | tslint                   | typedef                       | Nothing special.
 Just enables the ability to filter specific warnings in the `tslint.json`.
 | ___typedef                       | tslint                   | typedef                       | Nothing special.
 Just enables the ability to filter specific warnings in the `tslint.json`.

-## Disable/enable rules by their orignal name in comment flags in source code
+## Disable/enable rules by their original name in comment flags in source code

 TSLint allows you to enable or disable specific rules by their name directly in the source code, like
 ```javascript